Pain-Brioche/COM3D2-How-to/Transfer_shapekeys.md

 You'll see later a "Basis" shapekey, it's the default state of your item, and shapekeys with names, they are the end result of the transformation action, everything in between is calculated by the game/blender.

-Didn't understood ?
+Didn't understand ?
 Well it doesn't really matter ^^'.

 ### When do you need to transfer shapekeys ?